Smashie and Nicey: Dave Nice

 Dave Nice (Nicey, played by Harry Enfield) is a flamboyant, old-school DJ whose tastes are stuck in the 1970s, with a love of outdated classic rock.
 Nicey styles himself as straight-talking and down-to-earth, though his radio material is usually just as witless as Smashie's.
-At times he is slightly more insightful and self-aware than Smashie, but still has a delusional sense of self-importance, believing himself to be of much greater cultural significance than he actually is.
+At times he is slightly more insightful and self-aware than Smashie, but still has a delusional sense of self-importance, believing himself to be of much greater social significance than he is.
 He becomes noticeably more opinionated as the characters progress, his views typically being insensitive and out of touch.
 Nicey often refers to spending time with various young male "friends", but is still closeted.
 He lives in a huge mansion in Buckinghamshire, decorated with gaudy and tasteless art of himself.

 In End of an Era, Nicey is revealed to be a miserable, self-loathing alcoholic, and drunkenly confesses that he actually despises Smashie.
 In later materials, his career declines considerably: he is reduced to a midnight slot "Radio Antique", and DJs on Sundays at an ice rink in Penge.
 In Harry Enfield's Television Programme, Nicey's full name was Davenport Nice, but during a guest appearance on Pick of the Pops, it was claimed that he is actually of Russian Jewish origin and that his birth name was Davidovich Nicenstein.
 Following Smashie and Nicey's arrests during Operation Yewtree, Nicey is said to be "quite possibly in prison" as of 2017.